-Children who have a problem with obstructive sleep apnea most often snore, breathe more or less through the mouth, and are extremely restless during sleep.
-They often awake during the sleep.
+Children who have a problem with OSA most often snore, breathe more or less through the mouth, and are extremely restless during sleeping.
+They often awake during sleep.

-Children with SOSA have a lot more problems when sleeping.
+Kids with OSAS have a lot more problems when sleeping.
 They can walk or talk during sleep, have nightmares or lift out of the bed.
 These children don’t have any special breathing problems throughout the day.

 But we can see disorders as daytime sleepiness at older children (e.g. a child sleeping in front of the TV in the afternoon).
-Young children can experience fatigue, which can be reflected in hyperactivity, aggression, impulsive behaviour or outages.
+Young kids can experience fatigue, which can be reflected in hyperactivity, aggression, impulsive behavior, or outages.

-Older children may have worse concentration between daily activities and poorer school performance.
+Older ones may have a worse concentration between daily activities and poorer school performance.
 Long-term disorders can lead to heart strain and changes in the lung blood vessels, as well as a decrease in body development.

 Night problems that warn of respiratory disturbances during sleep can have several causes.
-Snoring, night walking, talking, and restless sleep or anxiety disorders such as fatigue, frustration, behavioural disorders and concentration problems can be the causes.
-So it is always necessary to consult with a paediatrician.
+Snoring, night walking, talking, and restless sleep or anxiety disorders such as fatigue, frustration, behavioral disorders, and concentration problems can be the symptoms of your child’s sleeping problems.
+So it is necessary to consult with a pediatrician.

-Obstructive sleep apnea syndrome is only one of the possible causes.
-If it is possible, we recommend a diagnostic procedure to exclude or prove obstructive sleep apnea and identify other causes (e.g. asthma).
+OSA syndrome is only one of the possible causes.
+If it is possible, I recommend a diagnostic procedure to exclude or prove obstructive sleep apnea and identify other causes (e.g. asthma).
 By appropriate treatment, the cause of the disease can be quickly and effectively eliminated.